Spencer Pratt Teases A Return To Reality TV: Will His & Heidi’s Baby Co-Star?

 Is ‘Speidi’ about to make a comeback.
 Spencer Pratt hinted that he and his pregnant wife, Heidi Montag, are returning to television.
 With this couple about to welcome their first son together, will this show be about their baby?

 He’s baaaaaaaack – maybe.
 Spencer Pratt, 34, the bad boy from The Hills (and more reality television shows than you can count) might be back on TV screens.
 While appearing on the Aug.
 30 episode of the Allegedly… podcast, Spencer told hosts Theo Von, 37, and Matthew Cole Weiss, 37, that he’s looking to get back on television.
 “The paperwork’s signed,” Spencer said.
 “We’ll see if it every goes on to an actually – one thing I’ve learned about networks is they will pay you and [it will never air.]
-I’ve not been paid for two of my own shows, whole seasons, that never [aired.]”
+I’ve now been paid for two of my own shows, whole seasons, that never [aired.]”

 This show, if it goes to air, Spencer confirmed that it would follow him, Heidi Pratt, 30, and their newborn baby.
 Spencer is not going to keep his son out of the spotlight – quite the opposite!
 As he said on Allegedly…, Spencer is ready to raise his child to be as big as a “fame whore” (his words) as he is. “[His baby will be] me times a thousand. … This kid will have an iPhone at birth.
 I’m going to teach this kid to snap at birth … I would just like my baby to be a professional content [creator.]”